jasoncui/jasoncui.github.io/_drafts/instagrams-major-change.md

 Instagram claims that the algorithm will work intelligently using ratios to surface posts most relevant to the individual user.
 This is exactly what Facebook does.
 I've found that while Facebook does surface very relevant posts (birthdays, friends traveling, major life events, etc.) it'll skim over less-frequent users.
 One thing I've always personally enjoyed about Instagram is *catching those posts from less frequent posters*.
 Because often times those posts end up being the most interesting.

-It can also be argued that the new feed will eliminate one of Instagram's strength of real-time interaction.
+It is also plausible that the new feed will eliminate one of Instagram's strength of real-time, location-based interaction.

 ### A big hit to brands, especially smaller businesses.